 The Anan Experience can be found in an iconic “tube house”, one of the tall, thin buildings that typify modern Vietnamese architecture.
 Upstairs from Anan, on the 2nd floor, is the cocktail bar Nhau Nhau.
 The name means “drink, drink” – a tribute to Vietnam’s culture of after-work drinking and eating.
 And above that, is Pot Au Pho noodle bar which showcases the country’s most iconic noodle dish, pho.
 Before and after visits to any of the venues, guests can transition to the building’s rooftop dining bar and take in the breathtaking views of downtown Saigon.
-Anan Saigon was voted No. 65 in Asia’s 50 Best Restaurants 2022, Vietcetera Restaurant Of The Year 2022 and featured in Time World’s 100 Greatest Places 2021.
+Anan Saigon was featured in Asia’s 50 Best Restaurants 2021 & 2022, Vietcetera Restaurant Of The Year 2022 and Time World’s 100 Greatest Places 2021.